 To erect a shed that is greater than 150 square feet requires a permanent foundation.
-You must obtain a building permit and submit site plans showing existing and proposed structure location(s), including well and/or septic (if applicable).
+A Building Permit must be obtained, and site plans showing existing and proposed structure location(s), including well and/or septic (if applicable), must be submitted.
 Structural plans are also required.

-Electrical work for sheds will require an application for an electrical permit by a Master Electrician licensed with Prince George’s County.
+Electrical work for sheds requires an application for an Electrical Permit by a Master Electrician licensed with Prince George’s County.

-If you are located in a subdivision with a Homeowner’s Association (HOA), a separate approval from the HOA may be necessary.
-Unless erected by the homeowner, all home improvement projects require a contractor who is licensed with the Maryland Home Improvement Commission.
+If your home is located in a subdivision with a Homeowner’s Association (HOA), a separate approval from the HOA may be necessary.
+Unless erected by the homeowner, all home improvement projects require that a contractor licensed with the Maryland Home Improvement Commission is used.